 To ensure that the contractor deals with the change proposal quickly and efficiently, it is essential that your requirements are fully developed before the change is proposed and that they are clearly articulated in the change notice.
 Particular attention should be paid to:

-- Allowing sufficient time for implementation, otherwise the client will be under pressure to accept costs that are too high
+- Allowing sufficient time for implementation, otherwise you, the client, will be under pressure to accept costs that are too high

 - Obtaining senior management authorisation and budget approval